tarwn/lessthandot-hugo/blogs/content/posts/2012-12-10-successful-consulting-series-estimating-work.md

   * Perform actual upgrade of mirror and re-implement mirroring from 2005 to new 2008 R2 mirror – All performed based on documentation provided by consultant<o :p></o>

 As you can see, moving these major tasks and further, finding more tasks to offload, greatly reduces the hours needed by the actual consultant or consulting company.
-By doing this, let’s say our estimation is now down to 125 hours.
+By doing this, let's say our estimation is now down to 125 hours.
 Since the SOW will be written to allow the internal resources of Widget Maker LTD, the hours internally and the hours by the consultant can be performed concurrently.
 This reduces our estimated overall time to 4 weeks.

 **Implementation**

-As we’ve seen, estimation has many factors that allow us to both manipulate the hours needed as well as critical stages in the estimation and see where hours may be more critically needed.
+As we've seen, estimation has many factors that allow us to both manipulate the hours needed as well as critical stages in the estimation and see where hours may be more critically needed.
 Implementation is another major stage in an estimation and the successful writing of an SOW.
 Implementation can have many factors that the other stages may not have though.
 In many cases, implementation is not allowed by the actual consulting services.
 Internal security and resources are required.
 This equates to documentation and efforts put forth by the consultant to ensure the internal resources are aware of exactly what is needed and how each step should be done.

 With a restriction of not being able to actual perform the implementation of a project, manipulates the hours estimated greatly.
 For one, support is added into the SOW for after the implementation.
 Always estimated support hours.
 This builds relationships and future work.
 What we do have to consider is the hours needed to write an implementation document and if needed, training.

-Although documentation and training can be lower than the hours estimated to actually perform the steps provided by consulting services, don’t take them for granted.
+Although documentation and training can be lower than the hours estimated to actually perform the steps provided by consulting services, don't take them for granted.
 This stage is one that truly is dependent on the skills of the consultant.
 Having set standards on how to document and how to train is a good way to not blow the hours estimated for these tasks.

 For the given Widget Maker LTD Company, estimating 20 hours to documenting and 20 hours to implementation training would be extremely sound.
 This allocates the last week to the task.
-Also, as we’ve seen, merging tasks is a great reduction in hours estimated to meet needs of the client and cost restrictions.
+Also, as we've seen, merging tasks is a great reduction in hours estimated to meet needs of the client and cost restrictions.
 As with the development merging, documentation over the entire span of work can be done as time moves.
 This would end in a document needing polishing but overall, completion while the tasks have been performed.

 Given the merging, utilization of resources and writing of the SOW and estimation, we have concluded on the Widget Maker LTD Company that we need 4 weeks to complete the work.
 This meets the time needs as well as us, the consultant, working on our hourly rate to meet the budget limits.

 **Summary**

 This article has gone over a lot of information, put a lot of hours on a project that was focused on.
-As we’ve also gone over, the real art to estimation is the movement of hours and knowing how we can manage estimating work accurately as it meets the skills, resources and client needs.
+As we've also gone over, the real art to estimation is the movement of hours and knowing how we can manage estimating work accurately as it meets the skills, resources and client needs.
 When estimating work as a consultant, ensure that all stages are considered critical but even more importantly; ensure each stage is related to the next estimation stage.
-Pulling hours and merging them into each stage to accomplish the client’s needs will always be more successful as it starts with winning a bid and writing a better SOW.
+Pulling hours and merging them into each stage to accomplish the client's needs will always be more successful as it starts with winning a bid and writing a better SOW.

  [1]: /index.php/ITProfessionals/consulting/successful-consulting-series